van001/lesscode-fp/README.md

 ***'$' has a very small foot-print and can be easily spotted to show the composition.***

 ```
+// coconut machine will take List of coconuts, then slice the top & put a straw.
+// Using point free styling, you can create such function as -
+const cocunutMachine = $(DropStraw ,SliceFromTop)
 ```

 ### Fewer Categories ###